Left Continue shopping

 • Digestive aids (Mezim, Enterosgel)

-This kit is ideal for managing headaches, fever, food poisoning, stomach issues, insect bites, cuts, and burns — especially when traveling or in nature, where access to a pharmacy is limited.
+This kit is ideal for managing headaches, temperature discomfort, food poisoning, stomach issues, insect bites, cuts, and burns — especially when traveling or in nature, where access to a store is limited.

 Baby and Child First Aid Kit

-Children are sensitive to dosage and ingredients, so you need a dedicated kit.
+Children are sensitive to usage and ingredients, so you need a dedicated kit.

-For newborns and infants under 1 year, stock fever-reducing syrups or suppositories (ibuprofen or paracetamol), colic drops (Espumisan, Dill water), saline or nasal drops, a nasal aspirator, droppers, and alcohol-free antiseptics.
-Homeopathic remedies like Lident can help with teething.
+For newborns and infants under 1 year, stock temperature discomfort reducing syrups or suppositories (ibuprofen or paracetamol), colic drops (Espumisan, Dill water), saline or nasal drops, a nasal aspirator, droppers, and alcohol-free cleansing.
+Homeopathic products like Lident can help with teething.

 baby first aid kit